Finding quickly how many neighbors you have...

 Four more edge cases happen when you think about corners.

-So I used the rough way : checking each edge case, sum the boolean results, then remove one, since we don't want the checked value to be counted as a neighbor of itself.
+So I used the rough way : checking each edge case, summing the boolean results, then removing one, since the analyzed cell cannot be its own neighbor.

 Using C

-I define this algorithm inside a function declared as this : size_t countNeighbors(int **matrix, size_t m, size_t n, size_t i, size_t j).
+I defined the algorithm inside a function declared as this : size_t countNeighbors(int **matrix, size_t m, size_t n, size_t i, size_t j).

 m corresponds to rows and n to columns.
 I could have created a struct, but I already had done this here.